aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - As previously documented, accounts CANNOT be moved between OU's to maintain compliance, so select the proper top-level OU with care
 - If you need to customize each of the accounts configurations, you can manually update the configuration file either before or after you move the account to the correct ou
   - if before, you also need to include the standard 4 account config file parameters, if after, you can simply add your new custom parameters to the account entry the Accelerator creates
   - if you add your imported accounts to the config file, moving the first account to the correct ou will trigger the state machine after a 2 minutes delay.
 If you don't move all accounts to their correct ou's within 2 minutes, your state machine will fail.
-Simply finish moving all accounts to their correct ou's and then rerun the state machine.
+Simply finish moving all accounts to their correct OU's and then rerun the state machine.
 - If additional accounts are moved into OUs while the state machine is executing, they will not trigger another state machine execution, those accounts will only be ingested on the next execution of the state machine
   - customers can either manually initiate the state machine once the current execution completes, or, the currently running state machine can be stopped and restarted to capture all changes at once
   - Are you unsure if an account had its guardrails applied?
 The message sent to the state machine Status SNS topic (and corresponding email address) on a successful state machine execution provides a list of all successfully processed accounts.